hanish9193/crypto-trade-template-6112/replit.md

   - Added production start script
   - Set up deployment configuration for autoscale
   - Verified build process works correctly
+- **2025-09-27**: Complete transformation to CodeInspector
+  - Removed pricing section from landing page
+  - Changed all "traders" references to "coders"
+  - Updated branding from "CodeAuthenticator" to "CodeInspector"
+  - Replaced hero image with 3D Spline model integration
+  - Updated footer and testimonials content
+  - Preserved all animations and styling

 ## Replit Environment
 - Workflow configured for frontend on port 5000